dmksjfl/THU-Homework-LaTex-Template/README.md

 # Update Log
 ## All Updated Versions could be found in Releases
 Version 1.1:
-1. Add package `physics` so as to better handle physics homework。 For more info about this package, find [here](https://mirrors.bfsu.edu.cn/CTAN/macros/latex/contrib/physics/physics.pdf)
+1. Add package `physics` so as to better handle physics homework.
+For more info about this package, find [here](https://mirrors.bfsu.edu.cn/CTAN/macros/latex/contrib/physics/physics.pdf)
 2. Rearrange packages included alphabetically